 Symptoms of Preeclampsia

 Preeclampsia usually manifests after the first 20 weeks of pregnancy.
-The first sign of preeclampsia is typically a rise in blood pressure, which is why monitoring your blood pressure during pregnancy is so important.
+A spike in blood pressure can be the first sign of preeclampsia, which is why monitoring your blood pressure during pregnancy is so important.
 Other symptoms include:

 - Severe headaches